ubertidavide/fastbots/docs/index.md

 ### Page Url Check (Automatic)
 Every defined page must have a page URL, and when it's instantiated and reached by the bot, the library checks that the specified URL in the config matches the reached page during navigation to reduce navigation errors.
 If you want to disable this function, see the Global Wait Section below.
+There is also the possibility to change the page_url check from strict_page_url (exact match), with the current url that need to contains the page url, setting strict_page_url=False, in the page init method after the page name.

 ### File Download Wait (Functions)
 This library has the bot.wait_downloaded_file_path(file_extension, new_name_file=None) method that could be used after a button download click to wait and get the path of the downloaded file.
 It will also give the ability to rename the file.
 The extension is used to check that the downloaded file is correct and not corrupted.
+It's the default behaviour, all downloaded file need to be waited to be moved to download folder, to change this, disable strict download wait in the config, see the next section.

 ### Download Folder and other Folders (Optional)
 ```ini